: TODAY'S ROYAL FAMILY

-It is also a long established convention that The Queen is asked by Parliament to provide consent (which is different to assent) for the debating of bills which would affect the prerogative or interests of the Crown.
-Where Queen’s Consent is given it is signified in each House of Parliament and recorded in Hansard.
+It is also a long established convention that The King is asked by Parliament to provide consent (which is different to assent) for the debating of bills which would affect the prerogative or interests of the Crown.
+Where King’s Consent is given it is signified in each House of Parliament and recorded in Hansard.
 Consent has not been withheld in modern times, except on the advice of Government.

 When a Prime Minister wishes to dissolve Parliament and call a general election, he or she is obliged to seek the permission of the Sovereign to do so.
 For this purpose, the Prime Minister usually travels to Buckingham Palace before announcing a general election

 Since the Parliament Act of 1911, the life of the United Kingdom Parliament extends to five years, unless dissolved sooner by the Sovereign at the request of the Prime Minister.